It’s easy to feel out of your element when you first come across the concept of marketing automation.

 Based on the study results, we can see that the top three advantages are that marketing automation helps you 1) save time, 2) generate more leads, and 3) increase your revenue.

-But how exactly does marketing automation help with all that?
+But how does marketing automation help you achieve these goals exactly?

 Let’s put together the capabilities we’ve mentioned a moment ago along with the study results and consider three different scenarios.